RobDWaller/21ducks.github.io/_events/2025-09-30-agm-2025-save-the-date.md

 ## Full Details to Follow

-The Agenda, Minutes, Accounts, and specific meeting joining instructions will be sent to all members in due course.
+The Agenda, Minutes, Accounts, and the "join the meeting" instructions will be sent to all members in due course.

 ## Have Your Say